Iheartyou123/Iheartyou123/README.md

 - 👀 I’m interested in roblox and other games
 - 🌱 I’m currently learning math
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me snap
+- 📫 How to reach me on snap

 <!---
 Iheartyou123/Iheartyou123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.